bartificer/programming-by-stealth/docs/pbs94.md

 ### Understanding `this` Within Classe Definitions

-Before you start writing constructors and instance functions we need to re-visit the vitally important keyword `this`.
+Before we can start writing constructors and instance functions we need to re-visit the vitally important keyword `this`.

-We learned in the previous instalment that inside functions encapsulated within an object, the special variable `this` is a reference to the object that contains the function.
+We learned in the previous instalment that inside functions encapsulated within an object, the special variable `this` is a reference to the object containing the function.
 We suggested mentally thinking of `this` as *'the object I belong to'*.
 This holds true for instance functions defined within classes because those effectively get encapsulated into every instance object constructed by the class.
-I say *effectively*, because if you insist on peering under the hood you'll see there's a little more to it than that, but there's absolutely no reason to confuse things with that kind of low-level implementation detail!
+(I say *effectively*, because if you insist on peering under the hood you'll see there's a little more to it than that, but there's absolutely no reason to confuse things with that kind of low-level implementation detail, so we won't 😉)

-It's important to note that an instance function defined within a class will only ever be executed through a specific instance object via the dot notation, e.g. `someObject.someInstanceFunction()`.
-In this example we would refer to someObject as *the calling object* or *the object that invoked the function*, or *the object on which the function was called*.
+It's important to note that an instance function defined within a class will only ever be executed on a specific instance via the dot notation, e.g. `someObject.someInstanceFunction()`.
+In this example we would refer to `someObject` as *the calling object* or *the object that invoked the function*, or *the object on which the function was called*.

 So, **when an instance function executes,  `this` will always be a reference to a specific instance of the class that defined the function**.

 Things are quite different within constructor functions.
-The reason for this is actually quite logical on deeper inspection — instance functions are intended to interact with the data they are encapsulated with, constructor functions are intended to build instance objects.
+The reason for this is actually quite logical when you think about it — instance functions are intended to interact with the data they are encapsulated with, constructor functions are intended to initialise the data within a fresh instance object.

-Since the job of a constructor function is to build an instance object, you need a way of referencing the object that is under construction, and JavaScript chose to use the keyword `this` for that purpose.
+Since the job of a constructor function is to build an instance object, you need a way of referencing the object that's under construction, and JavaScript chose to use the keyword `this` for that purpose.

-So, **within constructors, `this` is a reference to the object under construction**.
+So, **within constructors, `this` is a reference to the instance object under construction**.

 ### A practical Example — A Basic `ImaginaryCurrency` Class

 Let's put all this theory into practice with a practical example.
-Building our our examples of the imagined Hoonyaker and Squid currencies from the previous instalment, let's create a class that can be used to construct objects representing any possible imagined currency.
+Building on our examples of the imagined Hoonyaker and Squid currencies from [the previous instalment](https://bartificer.net/pbs93), let's create a class that can be used to create objects representing any possible imagined currency.

-The file `ImaginaryCurrency1.js` contains the code for this basic first implementation of the class replete with many comments.
+The file `ImaginaryCurrency1.js` contains the code for this basic first implementation of the class, replete with many comments.
 However, to more clearly see the structure, I've included a version of the code below with all comments removed:

 ```js
 class ImaginaryCurrency{